 This guide is based on following rules:

-The HL7 QRDA I STU R4 provides information about QRDA data elements with conformance numbers and constraints.
+The HL7 QRDA I STU R45provides information about QRDA data elements with conformance numbers and constraints.
 Some of these existing conformance restrictions have been modified in accordance with CMS system requirements.
 The "CMS_" prefix (e.g., CMS_0001) indicates the new conformance statements.
-The “_C01” postfix indicates that the conformance statement from the base HL7 QRDA I STU R4 standard is further constrained in this guide.
+The “_C01” postfix indicates that the conformance statement from the base HL7 QRDA I STU R5 standard is further constrained in this guide.

-The original SHALL/SHOULD/MAY keywords along with conformance numbers from the HL7 QRDA I STU R4 for relevant data elements and attributes have been included in this guide for ease of reference.
+The original SHALL/SHOULD/MAY keywords along with conformance numbers from the HL7 QRDA I STU R5 for relevant data elements and attributes have been included in this guide for ease of reference.
 For brevity, the hierarchy of enclosing elements has not been shown.